Aalok-Hasabnis/Face-Stalker/README.md

 # Face Stalker

 Face Stalker is a Python-based face recognition tool that detects whether a specific person appears in a set of group photos.
-By providing a reference image of a person and a folder of group images, the script identifies and lists all images where the person is present.
+It identifies matches using face embeddings, organizes results by face similarity and filename, and detects mislabeled images.

 ## Features

-- Detects a reference face across multiple images
+- Detects faces using 128-dimensional embeddings with ChromaDB storage
-- Supports common image formats: `.jpg`, `.jpeg`, `.png`, `.bmp`, `.tiff`
+- Dual categorization: by face similarity and by filename
-- Prints a list of filenames where the person is detected
+- Identifies mislabeled images automatically
-- Easy to set up and run in a virtual environment
+- Supports `.jpg`, `.jpeg`, `.png`, `.bmp`, `.tiff`, `.webp`

 ## Setup